Eastern States Collegiate Hockey League

 The Eastern States Collegiate Hockey League (ESCHL) was a collegiate hockey conference at the American Collegiate Hockey Association (ACHA) Division I level.
 The league was created in 2017 and is made up of eight teams located in the Northeast and Mid-Atlantic regions of the United States.

-During the 2024-25 season, Delaware, Stony Brook, Syracuse, and Pittsburgh announced they would be leaving the ESCHL for the newly formed ACCHL Men's Division 1 subsection.
+During the 2024–25 season, Delaware, Stony Brook, Syracuse, and Pittsburgh announced they would be leaving the ESCHL for the newly formed ACCHL Men's Division 1 subsection.
 This left only Drexel and Rhode Island.
-With the conference no longer having a sufficient amount of teams for a meaningful in-conference season, both Drexel and Rhode Island departed for the ECHA in the summer of 2025.
+With the conference no longer having a sufficient number of teams for a meaningful in-conference season, both Drexel and Rhode Island departed for the ECHA in the summer of 2025.

 Format

 League teams play a 20-game league schedule consisting of 2 games against each of the other league teams.
 League playoffs are held in February with the top 4 teams qualifying for the playoffs.
 ESCHL Champions receive an automatic bid to the ACHA Men's Division I National Tournament.